avtomat-hub/avtomat-hub.github.io/index.md

 * Increased pricing?
 Pay up or start from scratch.
 * Feature request?
 It will be discussed internally.
 * What about the code?
 It's a black box.
-* Your privacy?
-You've got 5 independent vendors lurking in your environment, what privacy?
+* Privacy?
+Five independent vendors operate in your environment, what privacy?

 This has to change.